-Depending on the complexity of the peptidoglycan structure, the elucidation may be time-consuming as different derivatization procedures and analytical techniques (TLC, 2D-TLC, chiral GC, GC/MS) may become necessary.
-A complete elucidation of hitherto unknown peptidoglycan structures by the DSMZ Identification Service is not always possible.
+Depending on the complexity of the peptidoglycan structure, the elucidation may be time-consuming as different derivatization procedures and analytical techniques (LC/MS and GC/MS) may become necessary.
+A complete elucidation of hitherto unknown peptidoglycan structures by the DSMZ Service department is not always possible.

 - Schumann, P. (2011).
 Peptidoglycan structure.
 Methods Microbiol 38, 101-129.

 - Tindall, B. J., Rosselló-Móra, R., Busse, H.-J., Ludwig, W. & Kämpfer, P. (2010 ).
 Notes on the characterization of prokaryote strains for taxonomic purposes.
 Int J Syst Evol Microbiol 60, 249-266.

 - Schleifer, K. H. (1985).
 Analysis of the chemical composition and primary structure of murein.
 Methods Microbiol 18, 123-156.

 - Schleifer, K. H. & Kandler, O. (1972).
 Peptidoglycan types of bacterial cell walls and their taxonomic implications.
 Bacteriol Rev 36, 407-77.